-Panch Badri – Complete Travel Guide About Panch Badri Yatra
+Panch Badri Complete Travel Guide About Panch Badri Yatra

-Panch Badri Yatra is the pilgrimage undertaken by devotes in order to take the blessings of different forms taken by Lord Vishnu.
-It is revered as the collection of five holy shrines that belongs to Lord Vishnu.
-It is named after the five abode of Lord Vishnu that is positioned in the Dev bhoomi of Uttarakhand State.
-Devotees called them Badri showing their love towards the Lord.
+Panch Badri Yatra is the place having the five very auspicious forms of the Lord Vishnu.
+Therefore, it’s a great point of Pilgrimage to take the blessing of Lord Vishnu.
+It has the collection of five holy shrines that belongs to Lord Vishnu, and therefore, is named after the five abodes of Lord Vishnu that is positioned in the Dev Bhoomi of Uttarakhand State.
+Devotees give them the name “Badri”, and show their love towards the Lord.

 Lord Vishnu is seated at Adi Badri.
-On the road from Karnaprayag to Ranikhet, 16 temples are enrooted that belong to the Gupta Period.
-Among them, a Narayana Temple is nestled that beholds a black stone idol of Lord Vishnu.
-The temple gained recognition due to its black stone idol and pyramidal shaped platforms.
-Also, the place where the temple is located comes under Badrikshetra and that that’s why it got the name Adi Badri.
+On the road from Karnaprayag to Ranikhet, there are 16 auspicious temples, that belong to the Gupta Period.
+Among them, there’s a Narayana Temple having the black stone idol of Lord Vishnu.
+The temple has always been a point of attraction with having the stone idol and pyramidal-shaped platforms.
+Since the place where the temple is located comes under Badrikshetra and therefore it got the name “Adi Badri”.

-Best time to visit Panch Badri:
+Best time to visit Panch Badri